Pricing:

 - Women Who Code has more than 290,000 members of career-aged tech professionals.

-- The Social Boost feature increases the reach of job posts by promoting them in the weekly member newsletter and on Twitter.
+- The Social Boost feature increases the reach of job posts by promoting them in the weekly member newsletter and on X - formerly known as Twitter.

 - Employers can choose from three monthly subscription plans or request a customized solution.